andreiashu/infura-local/README.md

 {"id":42,"jsonrpc":"2.0","result":"0x1"}
 ```

-Open https://mainnet.infura.io/ in Brave browser (you should see
+Open https://mainnet.infura.io/ in Brave browser (you should see a warning message:
-* Your connection is not private / NET::ERR_CERT_AUTHORITY_INVALID warning)
+Your connection is not private / NET::ERR_CERT_AUTHORITY_INVALID)

-* Click Advanced -> Proceed
+Click Advanced -> Proceed